ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/06-asymptotic-analysis.md

 rare cases where the constants for two algorithms under comparison can differ by a factor of 1000 or more, making the one with lower growth rate impractical for typical problem sizes due to its large constant.

-Asymptotic analysis is a form of "back of the envelope" [estimation]{.term} for algorithm resource consumption.
-It provides a simplified model of the running time or other resource needs of an algorithm.
+Asymptotic analysis provides a simplified model of the running time or other resource needs of an algorithm.
 This simplification usually helps you understand the behaviour of your algorithms.
 Just be aware of the limitations to asymptotic analysis in